 Ian Johnson has spent his life exploring some of the world’s wildest areas in Africa, India, Canada, Brazil and the Arctic, photographing tigers, lions, jaguars, black panthers, snow leopards, sloth bears, gorillas, orangutans, crocodiles, wolves, black bears, grizzlies, polar bears and more.

 His work is perhaps best summed up on the Natural History Museum website alongside his photo of a silverback mountain gorilla entitled Where is my forest?
-The description says Johnson “aims to capture images that will inspire people to value the wild places and instil a sense of responsibility for their future.”
+The description says Johnson “aims to capture images that will inspire people to value the wild places and instill a sense of responsibility for their future.”

 Ian Johnson Safaris Photo Gallery